 8. Enjoy A Steam

 Ironically, one of the best ways to cool down is to warm up… with a delicious steam room session.
-Most modern gyms have a steam room or a sauna, and after a particularly gruelling workout, sometimes there’s nothing better than sitting, relaxing and sweating it out (no exertion requires).
+Most modern gyms have a steam room or a sauna, and after a particularly gruelling workout, sometimes there’s nothing better than sitting, relaxing and sweating it out (no exertion required).
 Keeping those muscles heated for an extra half hour can help prevent soreness.
 Plus, it’s great workout motivation — it’s much easier to hit the gym if there’s a steam room or sauna treat in it at the end!

 9. Get A Massage